-- Slim and flexible body fits easily into tight spaces and gaps to clean hard-to-reach areas - Soft fibres pick up dust easily from uneven surfaces - Safe to use on TVs, PC screens, electronics, indoor - Multiple usage areas Car interiors, window blinds, and etc. - Disposable Just replace with the duster refill and start dusting again
+- Slim and extendable flexible stick up to 95cm to clean hard-to-reach areas. - •The bendable head creates flexibility in usage. - Soft fibres of high absorption that effectively pick up dust easily from uneven surfaces. - Multiple usage areas and safe to use on TV, lighting, indoor plant, PC screens and decorative displays. - Disposable Just replace with the duster refill and start dusting again.